Ep 267 | The Failed 'Assassination' of Katie Hopkins | The Glenn Beck Podcast

 you know, we just got this window where Tommy is free for a moment because he's always in jail for something.

 And I was there with Tommy at the front holding the banner, which was trying to keep us with some sort of military discipline.
+You can imagine my military.

 I was outraged by people's lack of discipline.
+No, it's fine.

-And holding the banner, you know, and other great patriots with us.
+I get over myself.
+And holding the banner, you know, and other great patriots with us, Dominik Taczynski from Poland was there.

-And amongst these crowd, they say 3 million, some people say 100,000.
+And amongst these crowd, they say 3 million.
+Some people say 100,000.

 I don't care what the number was because the aerial shots show America how many of us were there.
+Overwhelming.

 And then I looked around and there were all of these people holding up photos of Charlie.

-And honestly, because I consider myself, you know,
+honestly, because I consider myself, you know,

+knew Charlie.
 And I didn't realize so many people cared for Charlie about amongst our people.

+Yeah, yeah, yeah.
 You know, I knew they would have the England flag.

 I know that they're good people.

-They will be the ones that stand in their boots till the last day.
+I know that they will stand.
+They will be the ones that stand in their boots.

-But I just couldn't believe there was one of Tommy's really closest friends stood on the side of that stage all day
+But I just couldn't believe there was one of Tommy's really closest friends stood on the side of that stage all day holding up Charlie's picture and it was just a great unspoken moment where the crowd brought Charlie with them

 and

-finally for the first time in all of my life including being utterly removed from my country our voices were heard on possibly the most important day when I would want Americans to see that decent British people stand with them.
+our voices were heard on possibly the most important day when I would want Americans to see that decent British people stand with them.

 And it's completely blown me away, to be honest.